 Update on July 22, 2019: This interview’s subject was elected as (the real) President of Ukraine and assumed office on May 20, 2019.
 He now romanizes his name as “Volodymyr Zelensky.”
 In this article, we retain his original romanization at the time of our interview, “Vladimir Zelenskiy.”

-Vladimir Zelenskiy may not be the President of Ukraine, but he plays one on TV—and has resultantly is perhaps the most popular actor in Ukraine today.
+Vladimir Zelenskiy may not be the President of Ukraine, but he plays one on TV—and is perhaps the most popular actor in Ukraine today.

 Zelenskiy headlines the hit television series Servant of the People, in which his character Vasily Petrovich Goloborodko transforms overnight from a regular history teacher to the “People’s President” after a video of him ranting about corruption goes viral and inspires the nation’s electorate.
 In the show, Goloborodko and his cabinet of fellow commoners use humorous methods to battle against Ukraine’s corrupt establishment, painting a vision of the country that many Ukrainians wish to see in real life.